jared-richard-clarke/student/haskell/notes/monads.md

 ## Defining Functors, Applicatives, and Monads

 Functor and Applicative must be defined for an instances of Monad.
-Either you can implement types moving down the class hierarchy from Functor to Applicative to Monad.
+You can implement types moving down the class hierarchy from Functor to Applicative to Monad.

 ```haskell